earthobservations/phenodata/README.rst

 About
 *****

-Phenodata is a data acquisition and manipulation toolkit for open access phenology data.
+Phenodata is an acquisition and manipulation toolkit for open access phenology data.
 It is written in Python, is based on `pandas`_, and can be used both as a standalone program, and as a library.

 Currently, it implements data wrappers for acquiring phenology observation data published on the DWD Climate Data Center (CDC) FTP server operated by